Living Labs - THE ART OF ADAPTATION, COMMUNICATION AND EDUCATION

 Location: Christchurch/ Ōtautahi

-Details: Depart Te Pae at 9.30am for a short drive to the Climate Action Campus.
-You will return to Te Pae by 12.30pm.
+Details: Depart Town Hall at 9.30am for a short drive to the Climate Action Campus.
+You will return by 12.30pm.

 Conference participants will create their own unique sculptures of New Zealand’s indigenous kororā (White Flippered Penguin) while learning about the challenges these unique birds face due to climate change.
 Kororā are an endemic species of Banks Peninsula with some living in nearby Te Whakaraupō (Lyttelton Harbour).
 During the workshop participants will learn about the impact of climate change on penguin health and habitat, as well as the positive outcomes from recent wildlife conservation and pest control initiatives in Te Whakaraupō.
 This sculpting workshop – facilitated by local artist Nikki Wallace-Bell - will provide conference participants with a tangible object they have created that they can, if they wish, take home as a reminder of the resilience, adaptability and sensitivity of New Zealand’s indigenous and unique wildlife to climate change.
 It will also highlight the role of art and sculpting in education about environmental issues and wildlife adaptation measures.
 During the workshop, participants will also learn about local indigenous flora and fauna and actions being taken in Te Whakaraupō to protect this taonga.